• The Road to World Cup 2026, Vol. 3: Jonathan Wilson's Histories

 Sep 18 2025

-It's the Merseyside derby this weekend, and we get into that a bit with this week's guest.
-After all, our guest Stephen Warnock came up through the Liverpool academy and has been to Anfield and Goodison Park many times — and to Everton's brand-new Hill Dickson Stadium once.
-That one's at Liverpool's cathedral, however, and it's not the marquee match of the weekend.
+It's the Merseyside derby this weekend, and we get into that feud a bit with this week's guest.
+After all, Stephen Warnock came up through the Liverpool academy and has been to Anfield and Goodison Park umpteen times (and to Everton's brand new Hill Dickson Stadium once).
+But that’s not the marquee match of the round.
 Neither is Man United-Chelsea.

-The big one is Arsenal vs Manchester City at the Emirates Stadium on Sunday, and it could tell us a lot about whether the Premier League is about to see a two-horse title race, a three-way, or even four if Chelsea get involved.
-For his part, Warnock thinks it will come down to just Arsenal and Liverpool, though there's always the chance of injuries or a tactical mastermind maneuver from Pep Guardiola.
-The Catalan will certainly have something up his sleeve for his old student, former Man City assistant coach Mikel Arteta, who will hope his newly super-deep squad can challenge on all fronts this season.
+The big one is ARSENAL vs MANCHESTER CITY at the Emirates Stadium on Sunday, and it could tell us a lot about whether the Premier League is about to see a two-horse title race, a three-way, or even a foursome if Chelsea get involved.
+It will certainly have a different feel from those recent seasons where Pep Guardiola got the better of his ex-pupil Mikel Arteta, however, because Arsenal come into this one as firm favorites.

 Beyond all that, Warnock also talks about a couple of his more idiosyncratic managers back in his playing days, Big Sam Allardyce and Neil Warnock.
-He also talks about sharing a flank with streets-won't-forget Barclaysman Morten Gamst Pedersen, and these are the kind of behind-the-scenes stories you'll find — along with some expert insight on the fitness and recovery side — on his new podcast venture, Strain on the Game.
+He also remembers sharing a flank with streets-won't-forget Barclaysman Morten Gamst Pedersen, and these are the kind of behind-the-scenes stories you'll find — along with some expert insight into the fitness and recovery side of things — on his new podcast, Strain on the Game.

 Check that out, but first: Have a listen here, leave a review if you enjoy yourself, and check out more sharp conversations and on-the-ground reporting at The Football Weekend.com.